-St John's C.E Primary School have access to a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the mental health and behaviour in schools guidance, colleges may also wish to follow this guidance as best practice.
-Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing, and resilience among children.
-See Rise Above for links to all materials and lesson plans.
+St John's C of E Middle School Academy have access to a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
+More information can be found in the mental health and behaviour in schools guidance.

+Throughout the PSHE curriculum, resources such as Rise Above are used to promote positive mental health, wellbeing, and resilience among children.

-If St John's C.E Primary School have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken, following our child protection policy and speaking to the designated safeguarding lead or a deputy.
+If St John's C of E Middle School Academy have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken, following our child protection policy and speaking to the designated safeguarding lead or a deputy.

-St John's C.E Primary School will seek advice and guidance from Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools
+St John's C of E Middle School Academy will seek advice and guidance from Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools and this informs the practice outlined in our Behaviour and Relationships Policy.

-Section 40 -Children Potentially at Greater Risk of Harm
+Children Potentially at Greater Risk of Harm